Akihabara: 10 Best Things to Do in Otaku Heaven

 6. Animal cafes

-If you are looking for somewhere not related to pop culture so much but still very kawaii, you can go to an animal cafe.
-You can find a different types of animal cafes in Japan, and there are of course some popular animal cafes in Akihabara area.
+If you are looking for somewhere not related to pop culture, but still very kawaii, you can go to an animal cafe.
+You can find a different types of animal cafes in Japan, but there are many popular animal cafes in Akihabara area.
 A visit to an animal cafe is very popular in Japan, because many people cannot keep their own pet.
 It is enjoyable even for adults and offers you a relaxing time.
+Also, many of these locations do require a reservation ahead of time.
 Please do follow the rules in the cafe!

 7. Mandarake